 Croatia police say man takes own life after killing 6 people

-ZAGREB, Croatia (AP) — Croatian police say six people, including a 10-year-old child, have been shot dead in the capital Zagreb.
+ZAGREB, Croatia (AP) — A man shot dead six people, including a 10-year-old child, in the capital Zagreb, before killing himself, Croatian police said Friday.

-Police say the man suspected of the killings took his own life early on Friday after a long chase that saw large parts of the Croatian capital sealed off.
+The man suspected of the killings took his own life early on Friday after a chase that saw large parts of the Croatian capital sealed off, police said.

 Police found the bodies late Thursday in a quiet neighborhood in Zagreb.
 In addition to the child, two men and three women were killed.
 A 7-month old baby was found unharmed.

-Croatian media have reported that the suspect's ex-wife and her partner were among the victims.
+Croatian media reported that the suspect's ex-wife and her partner were among the victims.

+Media said witnesses described hearing loud cries before the shots were fired.

+Zagreb mayor Milan Bandic described the attack as an "isolated incident" and a "domestic violence case" as he sought to assure the residents in the capital.